CiscoDevNet/cloud-security/Umbrella/Samples/SOCTools/NSD_Recheck/README.md

 ## Prerequisites

-* You must have a subscription to the Cisco Umbrella that includes use of the Umbrella Investigate API.
+* You must have a subscription to the Cisco Umbrella that includes use of Umbrella Investigate API.
 The Umbrella Investigate API license is an add-on package and is not included in the Umbrella Advantage or Essentials Packages.
 For more information, see [Umbrella Investigate](https://umbrella.cisco.com/products/umbrella-investigate).
 * Python 3.x